Ginibre interacting Brownian motion in infinite dimensions is sub-diffusive: Introduction

-A $ \mathrm{Tail}(\sSS )$-measurable function $ f $ is partially constant and satisfies $ \DDD [f,f] = 0 $.
-As a consequence of \As{A5}, a tail measurable function becomes a constant and thus does not satisfy \eqref{:14o}.
-Hence, we shall introduce the $ \sigma $-field $ \Gi $ in \eqref{:m1u}.
+The Ginibre random point field is tail trivial \cite{ly.18,o-o.tt}.
+Hence, a tail measurable function becomes a constant for $ \mug $-a.s.\,and thus does not satisfy \eqref{:14o}.
+Hence, we shall introduce the $ \sigma $-field $ \Gi $ in \eqref{:J1w}.
 This $ \sigma $-field is larger than $ \mathrm{Tail}(\sSS )$ and we can construct a sequence of $ \Gi $-measurable functions satisfying both \eqref{:14o} and \eqref{:14p}.